purescript/purescript/prelude/README.md

 mkFn3 :: forall a b c d. (a -> b -> c -> d) -> Fn3 a b c d
 ```

+Create a function of three arguments from a curried function

 #### `mkFn4`